MShepelin/UnrealEngine5Learning/README.md

 ### Basic UI

-My game has basic UI and UI for pause menu.
-Pause mechanic also works (you can pause the game using "E" button).
+I created a basic UI for my game - a Pause Menu which I could open and close by using "E" button.
+The logic was added to pause the game when this menu was opened.

 <img src="./Images/gameplayScreenshot2.png" alt="gameplayScreenshot2" style="zoom:33%;" />

 ### Pure Functions

 As one article elegantly states "Pure nodes are executed on demand whenever their output is required by an impure node for it to execute".
 I added 2 pure functions (one with const C++ modifier, another - with BlueprintPure UE modifier).
-Also I created a logic that can work only with pure functions:
+Also I created a logic that could work only with pure functions:

 <img src="./Images/pureFunction2.png" alt="pureFunction2" style="zoom:50%;" />

-The GetHealthPointsExpensive function is called both before and after the value of HP is decreased.
+The GetHealthPointsExpensive function was called both before and after the value of HP was decreased.
 If the output was cached, this logic wouldn't work.
-However, because we call this function every time we need an output, it is executed twice and gives correct results.
+However, because the logic called this function every time it needed an output, it was executed twice and gave correct results:
 <img src="./Images/pureFunction1.png" alt="pureFunction2" style="zoom:50%;" />

 ### Bind Widgets

 I created a C++ class that's inherited from UUserWidget and added two pointers to UI widgets.
-One of them, AmmoCounter, has modifier BindWidget, the other one, AmmoImage, has modifier BindWidgetOptional.
+One of them, AmmoCounter, had modifier BindWidget, the other one, AmmoImage, had modifier BindWidgetOptional.
 I created a BP class inherited from the C++ class and added an AmmoCounter text block.
-Without it, the blueprint compilation doesn't finish successfully.
-However, AmmoImage is optional, thus I didn't need to create this widget in BP.
+Without it, the blueprint compilation didn't finish successfully.
+However, AmmoImage was optional, thus I didn't need to create this widget in BP.

 ![bindWidget](./Images/bindWidget.png)